zakipauzi/image-target-demo/README.md

 ## Building the Project

-* Clone this repository into your local machine.
-This repository only contains "Assets" and "Project Settings"
+- Clone this repository into your local machine.
-* Open Unity, and load files as new project
+- Open Unity, and load files as new project
-* Open the Scene "Main"
+- Open the Scene "Main"
-* Go to File > Build settings
+- Go to File > Build settings
-* Add Open Scenes into the Windows
+- Add Open Scenes into the Windows
-* Select Universal Windows Platform on the left and click "Switch Platform"
+- Select Universal Windows Platform on the left and click "Switch Platform"
-* Ensure "Unity C# Projects" is ticked
+- Ensure "Unity C# Projects" is ticked
-* Click on Build
+- Click on 'Build'
-* In the root folder, create a folder called "App" and build the solution there
+- In the root folder, create a folder called "App" and build the solution there

 ## Deployment